digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ## **13** TRANSFER OF RIGHTS AND OBLIGATIONS, ETC.

-Norway Post can freely assign its rights and obligations under the agreement according to these Terms between companies within the Norway Post group.
-The right to remuneration may be freely transferred outside the Norway Post Group.
+Posten Bring can freely assign its rights and obligations under the agreement according to these Terms between companies within the Posten Bring group.
+The right to remuneration may be freely transferred outside the Posten Bring Group.

 The User cannot transfer the right to use Digipost as this right is linked to the party in question personally.
 However, the User has the opportunity to